Gay venues

 POSEIDON SPA Waiting Area

-POSEIDON SPA Waiting Area, located in Malay, offers a unique and focused gay sauna experience.
-While the name suggests a waiting area, it functions as a dedicated space for relaxation and social interaction, specifically catering to LGBTQ+ travelers.
-This venue is often appreciated for its intimate setting and the sense of community it cultivates.
-It might be smaller in scale compared to some larger spas, but this often translates into a more personal and friendly atmosphere.
-Guests can expect a clean environment designed for unwinding and connecting with others in a relaxed, no-pressure setting.
-It’s a great spot for those seeking a more casual and community-oriented sauna experience.
+POSEIDON SPA Waiting Area, in Malay, offers a specific gay sauna experience.
+The name says "waiting area," but it's a relaxation and social space for LGBTQ+ travelers.
+People like its intimate setting and the community feel.
+It might be smaller than some other spas, but that often means a more personal, friendly atmosphere.
+It's clean, for unwinding and connecting with others in a relaxed, no-pressure way.
+Good for a more casual, community-focused sauna visit.

-The vibe across these venues is generally welcoming, discreet, and respectful.
-While they are social spaces, there's no pressure to engage if you prefer to simply relax.
-Expect a mix of locals and international travelers, creating a diverse and interesting crowd.
-Most saunas will offer a combination of wet facilities (steam rooms, saunas), dry relaxation areas, and sometimes private cabins.
-Some may also offer additional services like massages or refreshments.
+The vibe at these places is generally welcoming, discreet, and respectful.
+They're social, but there's no pressure to talk if you just want to relax.
+Expect a mix of locals and international travelers.
+Most saunas have wet areas (steam rooms, saunas), dry relaxation spots, and sometimes private cabins.
+Some also do massages or offer refreshments.

-In terms of what to expect, upon arrival, you'll typically pay an entrance fee, be provided with a locker key, a towel, and sometimes a sarong or simple robe.
-You'll then have access to the facilities for a set duration or until closing.
-The atmosphere is generally one of openness and acceptance, where individuals can feel comfortable being themselves.
+When you get there, you'll usually pay an entrance fee, get a locker key, a towel, and sometimes a sarong or robe.
+Then you can use the facilities for a set time or until closing.
+It's generally an open, accepting atmosphere where you can be yourself.

 Getting There:

-If you're staying on Boracay Island, getting to these saunas, whether on Boracay itself or in Malay, usually involves a short tricycle ride.
-Tricycles are the primary mode of transport on the island and are readily available.
-For venues in Malay proper, you might take a tricycle to the jetty port and then another short ride to your destination.
-Always agree on the fare beforehand to avoid any misunderstandings.
-Some higher-end resorts might also offer shuttle services.
+If you're on Boracay, a tricycle ride usually gets you to these saunas, whether they're on the island or in Malay.
+Tricycles are the main transport there.
+For places in Malay proper, you might take a tricycle to the jetty port, then another short ride.
+Always agree on the fare first.
+Some higher-end resorts might have shuttles.

 Dress Code:

-Inside the saunas, the dress code is typically minimal.
-Most patrons will be in towels, sarongs, or completely nude in designated areas, which is standard for sauna etiquette globally.
-Outside the immediate sauna and steam rooms, it's customary to wear a towel or sarong in communal relaxation areas.
-Always respect the establishment's specific rules, which will usually be posted.
+Inside the saunas, dress is minimal.
+Most people wear towels, sarongs, or are nude in certain areas, which is normal for saunas.
+Outside the immediate sauna and steam rooms, wear a towel or sarong in communal areas.
+Always follow the establishment's rules, which are usually posted.

 Ages: